Kimbsy/y-combinator-animation/script.md

 This function is very similar to the previous self-application function, but we have this extra call to `f` in there.
 We don't need to know what `f` is at this point, but just assume it is a function that exists.

-- walk through how it evaluates to nested calls to f
+> DEMO or video, walk through how it evaluates to nested calls to f

 Ok, so with this function we have the ability to create an infinite stack of nested calls to some function `f`.